 After reaching coastal Monterey, we can arrange a collection of memory-making excursions.
 Fascinated by local Pacific Coast sea life?
-Select the excursion to the world-famous Monterey Bay Aquarium, an ocean conservation and research facility.
+Head over to the world-famous Monterey Bay Aquarium, an ocean conservation and research facility.

-We can also arrange tours to the Big Sur wilderness or the Carmel Valley wine country.
-If you prefer more adventurous activities, let us help you arrange to kayak, bike or paddleboard along the grand Monterey Bay Coastal Trail.
+Feeling more adventurous?
+Let us help you arrange to kayak, bike or paddleboard along the grand Monterey Bay Coastal Trail.

-After lunch in Carmel, we’ll cross the wide San Joaquin (aka Central) Valley and climb into the Sierra Nevada mountains.
+You’ll make a leisurely departure from Monterey as the group makes a crossing of the wide San Joaquin (aka Central) Valley and climbs into the Sierra Nevada mountains.
 Your Expedition Leader will provide fascinating stories about the region’s history, geology and wildlife.

 Once we reach the Yosemite Valley, you will have a guided tour as well as a couple of hours of free time to explore.
 Check out the Ansel Adams Gallery or the Yosemite Valley Wilderness Center in Yosemite Village.
 Both are great spots to pick up some souvenirs and gifts for friends back home.
 Don't forget to snap some cool pictures of Yosemite Falls!

 After re-boarding your tour vehicle, you day has more highlights.
-The tour makes a photo stop at El Capitan Meadow where you can get straight on view of the Yosemite icon, an impressive vantage point for Cathedral Rocks, and, if the season is right, Horsetail Fall which produces the famous “firefall” in late-February.
+The tour makes a photo stop at El Capitan Meadow where you can get straight on view of the Yosemite icon, an impressive vantage point for Cathedral Rocks and Horsetail Fall.

 Start your day with the hike to Tuolumne Grove of Giant Sequoias.
 You will not doubt for a second that these Yosemite trees are the largest living creatures on the planet.
 No picture does them justice, but that should not keep you from trying!